Case Study

 Colors

-To ensure that the UI reads between dark and light backgrounds, we picked a dark panel with light text for easy readability across screens and stage lighting.
+To ensure that the UI reads between dark and light backgrounds, we picked a dark panel with light text for easy readability across screens and stage lighting

 Typography